MuseumAPI/AmericanWatercolors/Content/home.md

 ## Bibliographies
 <b>1</b>.
 “Selected Bibliography,” from American Watercolor in the Age of Homer and Sargent [[PDF](Bibliography/1_Bibliography_on_American Watercolor.pdf)]
-Citation|:
+Citation:
 “Bibliography of Periodical Literature on American Watercolor, by Date.”
 In American Watercolor in the Age of Homer and Sargent, by Kathleen A. Foster, pp. 467–74.
 Philadelphia: Philadelphia Museum of Art in association with Yale University Press, 2017.

 <b>2</b>.
 Bibliography of Periodical Literature on American Watercolor, by Date [[PDF](Bibliography/2_Bibliography_of_Periodical_Literature_by_date.pdf)]
-Citation|:
+Citation:
-“Bibliography |of Periodical Literature on American Watercolor, by Date.”
+“Bibliography of Periodical Literature on American Watercolor, by Date.”
 Watercolor Research Resources Website.
 Philadelphia: Philadelphia Museum of Art, 2017.

 <b>3</b>.
 Bibliography of Periodical Literature on American Watercolor, by Publication [[PDF](Bibliography/3_Bibliography_of_Periodical_Literature_by_publication.pdf)]
 Citation: